AHWWebImage_ParentPage_WhatWeDo.jpg

 Project Updates:

-• Identified several key checkpoints that affect the development of the immune system and the response of the immune system to bacteria
+• Continued to test modified bacterial strains in mice with a very specific defect in immune regulation and identified several key checkpoints that affect both the development of the immune system and response of the immune system to bacteria

-• Developed research tools to understand how bacteria communicate with the host to allow for effective interventions to prevent damage to the biome or to bolster its beneficial effects for the host
+• Developed research tools to understand how bacteria communicate with the host, which will support the team to plan effective interventions to prevent damage to the microbiome or bolster its beneficial effects for the host

-• Disseminated findings through seven published manuscripts and 10 academic presentations
+• Disseminated project findings through 15 presentations and 10 publications to date

 AHW Logo